-Pleasingly the key financial measures of success (sales, revenue, EBITDA and net profit before tax (NPBT) all increased significantly against the results achieved in the comparative FY2021 period highlighting Jcurve's transformation over the past year.
+Pleasingly, during the year ended 30 June 2022 (FY2022), the key financial measures of success (sales, revenue, EBITDA and net profit before tax) all increased significantly against the results achieved in the comparative FY2021 period.
+We achieved this growth despite the lingering impacts of the COVID-19 pandemic and enduring lockdowns in key operating locations.